 Well, I had done a little bit of TV, and then there was this religious film.
-But when I had my Acting Studio, I used to tell my students, ‘Acting is acting is acting, whether you’re doing it in my class, or you’re doing it on stage for Steven Spielberg, you are acting and your technique never changes, unless you don’t allow yourself to be focused and do the work that you need to do.’
+But when I had my Acting Studio, I used to tell my students, ‘Acting is acting is acting, whether you’re doing it in my class, or you’re doing it on stage for Steven Spielberg, you are acting, and your technique never changes, unless you don’t allow yourself to be focused and do the work that you need to do.’
 So “The Hills Have Eyes” was my first experience in navigating, taking care of myself on the set.
-We shot most of it in the Mojave desert, it was a very long drive from Los Angeles, but it was just within the milage according to SAG [Screen Actors Guild] so they didn’t have to put us up or pay for our gas.
-Third day in, my husband looked at me and said, ‘You can’t do this for another six weeks.’
+We shot most of it in the Mojave desert, it was a very long drive from Los Angeles, but it was just within the mileage according to SAG [Screen Actors Guild], so they didn’t have to put us up or pay for our gas.
+The third day in, my husband looked at me and said, ‘You can’t do this for another six weeks.’
 It was dangerous literally to drive back and forth that early in the morning and late at night after you had done all of these gut-wrenching scenes.
 So I learned very quickly that sometimes the money isn’t worth the exchange of energy, and you have to do what’s best for yourself.
 I took a lot of the money from my salary, which wasn’t a lot back then, and I got a little Motel 6, so I could at least conserve my energy and get enough sleep.
 And as soon as I did that, some of the other actors followed soon, because it was too dangerous.
 We were all too tired.
-All the actors were staying in one motorhome, and one night the toilet broke, so we had no toilet.
-I just spent a lot of time in my car, so I could get quiet, and get ready for my scenes.
-In the end, you start learning what you need in order to do your work and to be happy.
+All the actors stayed in one motorhome, and one night the toilet broke, so we had no toilet.
+I just spent a lot of time in my car to get quiet and get ready for my scenes.
+In the end, you start learning what you need to do your work and to be happy.
 A lot of people don’t understand, like when an actor asks for a motorhome—if you’re shooting for three months, that motorhome is literally where you live.
-It’s not an ego thing that you’re asking for, because you need this in order to do your best work for the film and the director.
+It’s not an ego thing you’re asking for because you need this to do your best work for the film and the director.
 “The Hills Have Eyes” taught me a lot about getting that in alignment.

-You just mentioned your Acting Studio and told a little bit about your work with your students.
+You just mentioned your Acting Studio and told a bit of your work with your students.
 How did you work with the children on the set of “E.T.”?

 I feel I’m really good with kids.
-In Kansas I also had my own dance studio and taught four and five-year-olds.
+In Kansas, I also had my dance studio and taught four and five-year-olds.
 So when we did “E.T.”
 I was always very aware of taking care of them and making them feel safe.
-I was there to support them so they could be themselves when they interacted with me, while I was also taking care of myself.
+I was there to support them to be themselves when they interacted with me while I was also taking care of myself.